Care Leaver Covenant

 Experiences on campus

-Campus Tour – Care leavers can receive one-to-one visits to the University with our Care Leavers Adviser, who will offer mentoring, personal guidance, campus tours, arrange meetings with academics, University Student Finance advisors and accommodation viewings.
+Campus Tours – Care leavers can receive one-to-one visits to the University with our Care Leavers Adviser, who will offer mentoring, personal guidance, campus tours, arrange meetings with academics, University Student Finance advisors and accommodation viewings.

 Application support